Lebanese losing faith as politicians fumble over economy

-BEIRUT (AP) — For days, Lebanese TV stations have been blanketed with live coverage as lawmakers held heated debate over a controversial austerity budget meant to salvage the flailing economy, with protests outside parliament and critics denouncing its focus on tax hikes and wage cuts.
+BEIRUT — For days, Lebanese TV stations have been blanketed with live coverage as lawmakers held heated debate over a controversial austerity budget meant to salvage the flailing economy, with protests outside parliament and critics denouncing its focus on tax hikes and wage cuts.
 Mohammed Badran, sitting in his barber shop empty of customers, couldn’t be bothered to watch.

 Those officials don’t even know how much bread costs, he scoffed.
 “They basically don’t know anything about us.”
 The 33-year-old hair stylist — his hair spiked stylishly in front — sat idle in his salon in central Beirut with the TV tuned to Quranic recitals.